 2. Skilled manpower- Indian companies hire skilled agents that already have traits like courtesy and empathy.
 Also, the human resource is given power training and their skills are honed.
 All of this is done at a cost much less than what a company would need to spend otherwise.
 Getting such a skilled pool of agents at such a low cost isn’t possible in other countries.

 3. Cost advantage- The Indian BPOs work at almost one- fourth of the total cost that a company would invest in setting all of it in-house.
 That is why the operational cost cuts down significantly.

-4. Manpower proficient in speaking English and other foreign languages- Indian population is the second largest English speaking population in the world.
+4. Manpower proficient in speaking English and other foreign languages - Indian population is the second-largest English speaking population in the world.
 The citizens are also showing interest in learning other foreign languages like German, French, and Spanish.
-This is also one of the big reason for the outsourcers to choose India as their outsourcing destination for BPO functions.
+This is also one of the big reasons for the outsourcers to choose India as their outsourcing destination for BPO functions.

 Useful Article for Business Person: How to build a customer rapport via Business Outsourcing Companies?

 Domestic call centers have marked their footprints in 52 nations, across 200 cities, and over 400 delivery centers worldwide.
 Our ten companies are listed on the international stock exchanges.
 Moreover, the Indian BPO industry addresses the requirements of Fortune 500 companies as well.